mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/iulian.alexa/index.md

 - The Raspberry Pi Pico 2W acts as the central processing unit, running the software.
 - The display is driven by the Pico 2W to provide the visual interface for all menus, games, and feedback.
-- The MicroSD module integrated in the TFT display module allows for writing and reading leaderboard scores.
+- The SD module integrated in the TFT display module allows for writing and reading leaderboard scores.
 - The buzzer, connected to a GPIO pin on the Pico 2W, provides simple audio cues.
 - The USB hub allows the Pico 2W to receive input from the two keypads.
 - LEDs are used for additional visual feedback.